Josef-Friedrich/Hue-shell/docs/hue.md

 	hue get <lights>

 LIGHTS
-	IDs of the lights separated by commas ("1,2,3") or "all".
+	IDs of the lights separated by commas ("1,2,3") or "all" or "on".

 DESCRIPTION
 	Get informations of the lights.
+A special form of the command is "hue get on", which returns the online lights in the format "1,2,3".

 ####################################
 # hue help